rytis/ansible-collection-hashicorp/README.md

-# Ansible Collection - pulegium.hashicorp
+# Ansible Collection - rytis.hashicorp

 Documentation for the collection.